Learning Abroad Center

 Credits

-This course will start with the Political Economy of International Development (PIED) which critically explores the role of the international development agenda, with a specific focus on its impact on the African continent.
-Students will then examine constructs of inclusive finance in developing countries in general and Senegal in particular.
-This course will challenge students to understand development policy strategies and tools that use inclusive finance, particularly microfinance, as a strategy for economic growth in the fight against poverty.
-A critical reflection on the limits of microfinance as a sustainable development approach will allow students to better understand attempts at innovation that respond to specific issues related to microfinance.
-The course will introduce them to the positive contributions of microfinance in obtaining the goals of sustainable development.
-Students will address topics such as entrepreneurship, social and solidarity economy, financial inclusion and microfinance, access to financial services, etc..
+Fall 2024 & Spring 2025: This course will start with the Political Economy of International Development (PIED), which critically explores the role of the international development agenda, with a specific focus on its impact on the African continent.
+You will then examine constructs of inclusive finance in developing countries in general, and Senegal in particular.
+This course will challenge you to understand development policy strategies and tools that use inclusive finance, particularly microfinance, as a strategy for economic growth in the fight against poverty.
+A critical reflection on the limits of microfinance as a sustainable development approach will allow you to better understand attempts at innovation that respond to specific issues related to microfinance.
+The course will introduce you to the positive contributions of microfinance in obtaining the goals of sustainable development.
+You will address topics such as entrepreneurship, social and solidarity economy, financial inclusion and microfinance, and access to financial services.

 Language Taught In